Updated: Sep 16

 Integrated capital focuses on the idea that a social enterprise comes to them as a whole system with several different needs.
 The traditional financial system is scattered and distracts a social enterprise’s work.

-At RSF Social Finance, their concept of integrated capital means being able to help social enterprises determine the problems that need to be solved through a deep listening process.
+Their concept of integrated capital means being able to help social enterprises determine the problems that need to be solved through a deep listening process.

 “[Deep listening is] really this idea that the social enterprise can come to us and say, ‘Hey, I need help, and I need this much capital.
 What capital is best for all the different things I need to do and what type of capital is best?’”